paulbastian/draft-bastian-jose-dvs/draft-bastian-jose-dvs.md

 # Introduction

-Designated verifier signatures (DVS) are signature schemes in which signatures are generated, that can only be verified a particular party.
+Designated verifier signatures (DVS) are signature schemes in which signatures are generated, that can only be verified by a particular party.
 Unlike conventional digital signature schemes like ECDSA, this enables repudiable signatures.

 This specification describes a general structure for designated verifier signature schemes and specified a set of instantiations that use a combination of an KA-DH (Diffie-Hellman key aggrement) with an MAC (Message Authentication Code algorithm).